Prosecutor: Suspect in Chinese student’s kidnapping discussed ‘ideal victim’

 Suspect photographed at vigil

-A photo taken by CNN’s Kaylee Hurtung on June 29 showed Christensen was at the vigil that hundreds attended, including Zhang’s family.
+A photo taken by CNN’s Kaylee Hartung on June 29 showed Christensen was at the vigil that hundreds attended, including Zhang’s family.

 Zhang was last seen getting into Christensen’s car at a bus stop on June 9, a complaint said.
 Zhang, a University of Illinois Urbana-Champaign student who was researching photosynthesis and crop productivity, is presumed dead, officials said last week.